 Click on this link to join (become a paticipant).
 Then subscribe to the CCAC members’ forum online – our virtual meeting place 24/7 (a private google group) where captioning advocacy happens every day.
 CCAC social media and the CCAC blog are public.

 CCAC members come from many different backgrounds, including the founder (see below).
 Some are deaf, deafened, or have a hearing loss or different hearing needs.
 Some have fine hearing and know the value of captioning for many reasons.

 Others are captioning providers, working for companies, non-profits, agencies, or related enterprises.
-Still others are people who know the value of captioning inclusion for languages, literacy, and many other applications in the modern world.
+Others are people who know the value of captioning inclusion for languages, literacy, and many other applications in the modern world (autism, tinnitus, noisy places, search optimization, etc.).
 Hearing or not, families, neighbors and co-workers all invited to join the CCAC.
 Others involved are educators, disability and technology folks, people who support captioning for other learning and cognitive differences, and many others.

 The CCAC community shares information, ideas and especially actions, all for new and ongoing captioning advocacy.
 Advocacy is often a multi-step activity, with a lot of communications, education efforts, and persistence.
 The CCAC mission is to achieve inclusion of quality captioning universally.
 It’s needed in so many places!

 Captioning advocacy is developed and implemented via discussions and actions in the CCAC members’ forum online, on the blog, in the newsletter, and on Facebook, Twitter, and LinkedIn, as well as other campaigns (please see the film and let us know if you want to use it).
 CCAC aims to have more face-to-face “meet-ups” also in coming months.
 CCAC welcomes new members and energies regularly.